A Flat Triangular Structure Based on a Multi-Chained Form: A Practical Example

 In particular, $\F_0^\perp$ is spanned by the differentials of \eqref{eq:load_pos}.
 Hence, the position of the load is a TF$_1$-compatible flat output.
-To conclude, we have systematically derived a flat output that is compatible with $\mathrm{TF}_1$ by means of the geometric characterization provided in Theorem \ref{thm:TFCCS+IC_1}.
+To conclude, we have systematically derived a flat output that is compatible with $\mathrm{TF}_1$ by means of the geometric characterization provided in Theorem~\ref{thm:TFCCS+IC_1}.
 This complements the previous equation-driven derivation of the same flat output in \cite{rudolph_examples_1998}, which analyzes a reduced crane model and offers an insightful, example-oriented perspective.

-Having shown that the gantry crane is SFE to TF\(_1\), we now carry out the state and input transformations that bring the system into TF\(_1\), following the sufficiency steps of the proof sketch for Theorem~\ref{thm:TFCCS+IC_1}.
+Having shown that the gantry crane is SFE to TF\(_1\), we now carry out the state and input transformations that bring the system into TF\(_1\), following the sufficiency steps of the sketch of the proof for Theorem~\ref{thm:TFCCS+IC_1}.